 Mayor Stephens made good on his promise to work hard to attract convention business, and today, the Donald E. Stephens Convention and Conference Center is routinely ranked between #10 and #12 in the industry and is the anchor of Rosemont’s economy.

 Originally named the Rosemont Horizon, the Allstate Arena was the first major indoor stadium (19,000 seats) to be constructed in the Chicago metropolitan area in nearly 50 years, when it opened.
-It is home to the Chicago Wolves, the Chicago Sky, and is the host site for dozens of world-class music, entertainment and family shows annually.
+It is home to the Chicago Wolves and is the host site for dozens of world-class music, entertainment and family shows annually.

 Following the creation of the stadium, Mayor Don Stephens and village officials were able to negotiate a number of commercial real estate developments, especially hotels and office buildings.